allieshi93388-cloud/Recipes-Calories/README.md

 Results: The model had R-squared values .04641 on the training data and 0.0634 on the testing data.

-Performance: Overall, the performance of this model was fair since R-squared values are relatively low for both training and testing data.
+Performance: Overall, the performance of this model was poor since R-squared values were so low for both training and testing data.
 The R-sqared value is slightly higher for the testing data, but not by a lot, so there is minimal overfitting.

 --